Top 14 Venture Capital Firms for FinTech Startups

 4. Bessemer Venture Partners

-Bessemer Venture Partners is a long-standing venture capital firm with a history of investing from the early stages through to company growth.
-They support businesses across enterprise, consumer, and healthcare sectors.
+Bessemer Venture Partners is a long-standing venture capital firm with a history of backing companies from their early stages through to major growth.
+They invest broadly across enterprise, consumer, and healthcare sectors, including a significant focus on financial technology.

 - Founded: 1911